OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 --------------------------------------
 ## 3.7.
 Leak sensitive input data
-Impact:  Confidentiality breach of sensitive data Input data can be sensitive (e.g. generative AI prompts) and can either leak throug a failure or through an attack.
+Impact:  Confidentiality breach of sensitive data.

+Input data can be sensitive (e.g. generative AI prompts) and can either leak throug a failure or through an attack.
 TODO: add to diagram